Bayesian Data Analysis course - FAQ

 • I missed the deadline for the assignment.
 Can you accept my late submission?

-• If you miss the deadline during the few first rounds due technical problems, but you send the pdf to one of the TAs few minutes after the deadline it can accepted once.
+• If you miss the FeedbackFruits deadline first time it’s used due technical problems, but you send the pdf to one of the TAs few minutes after the deadline it can accepted once.
 As the recommended submission time is before 4pm on Friday, you have in general 56 hours extra hours for submission and several few minute late submissions is not likely just due to the technical problems.

 • I was not able to do one of the assignments because [some personal problem].
 Can I do some extra work?